Hard, Tight Breast After Reconstruction: Capsular Contracture

 - Grade II.
 The breast feels slightly firm but looks normal.
 No pain or distortion.

 - Grade III.
 The breast feels firm and begins to look abnormal.
-The implant may appear distorted or have shifted position.
+The implant may appear distorted or shifted.
 Discomfort is common.

 - Grade IV.
 The breast is hard, painful, and visibly distorted.
 This grade typically requires surgical intervention.

-Most patients with Grade I or II contracture can be monitored closely without immediate surgery.
-Grade III and IV contracture generally warrant treatment, and the sooner it is addressed, the more options are available.
+Most women with Grade I or II contracture can be monitored closely without immediate surgery.
+Grade III and IV generally warrant treatment, and the sooner it is addressed, the more options are available.

 Signs to watch for